 Community infrastructure includes the public and private facilities and services required to accommodate and support community services, programs, activities and a person's access to them.
-Community infrastructure plans are being prepared for Korumburra, Nyora and Leongatha to inform related planning in each of these towns.
+Community infrastructure plans are being prepared for Korumburra, Leongatha, Mirboo North, Venus Bay and Nyora to inform planning in each of these towns.